idkjs/esy.github.io/docs/concepts.md

 title: Concepts
 ---

-This serves as a glossary and an overview of concepts used in esy with links to detailed guide.
+This page serves as a glossary and an overview of concepts used in esy with links to detailed guide.

 List of all concepts: